Edited by: Keri Stooksbury

 Here are the steps to book Air France business class using Korean Air miles:

 Korean Air miles are very difficult to earn.
-Its only transfer partner is Marriott Bonvoy, which transfers at a 3:1 ratio with a bonus of 5,000 miles when you transfer 60,000 Marriott Bonvoy points.
+Its only transfer partner is Marriott Bonvoy, which transfers at a 3:1 ratio.

 Transfers to Korean Air may take as few as 2 days but can be excruciatingly long — up to 3 weeks in some cases.